sdondley/Dist-Zilla-for-Beginners/tutorial1.md

 distributed it successfully, even if only to yourself.

-There is certainly a lot more to learn but you should at least now have a clear understanding that you can use the `dzil`, along with ts subcommands, to help automate the process of generating a distribution.
+There is certainly a lot more to learn but you should at least now have a clear understanding that you can use the `dzil`, along with its subcommands, to help automate the process of generating a distribution.